rodrisbach/fravega_exercise/README.md

 ### Step 2: Launch an EC2 Instance
 The easiest way to launch an instance is using Amazon Management Console, but it is your choice.
 When you are creating the instance, you have to perform two relevant actions:
 1. Attach the IAM Role created in the Step 1 to the new instance
-2. Add the following User Data to create an user whit your public SSH key and install aws cli.
+2. Add the following script in the User Data field.
+This script is used to complete two tasks, the first is add a new user who will contain your SSH public key, and you will use to run the Ansible playbooks (yes, the EC2 Instance will be provisioned using Ansible).
+The second task is install AWS CLI, used to login into the private registry and create a new repository
 ```bash
 #!/bin/bash
 NEWUSER="<YOUR_USER>"